 On Monday I had lunch with an old friend at Centre 200 where I had forgettable bacon & eggs to the sound of clicking slot machines.
 An ideal place to get caught up with each other without the distraction of tasty food.

 Tuesday was another lunch with another old friend – this time at an old haunt – The New Moon was the first Chinese restaurant to open in Sydney.
 I can sort of remember my first jumbo shrimp, definitely remember my first Singapore Sling.
-The menu remains pretty much unchanged, prices haven’t gone up that much either and the food was good.
+The menu remains pretty much unchanged, prices haven gone up some and the food was good.

-It was a short walk from the New Moon to hit Wentworth Perk again, had time to sit on the patio and enjoy the rather steady stream patrons.
+It was a short walk from the New Moon to visit Wentworth Perk again, had time to sit on the patio and enjoy the steady stream of coffee addicts.
 More attractive men who needed a shave than I would have expected.
 Coffee as good as on my first visit, great date square & my old friend gave me a section of her Turtles cheese cake which was perfect.
 I did hear from one of the owners after my pervious post and they hoping to start a spoken-word night in the fall.

-Travel also mean a change in routine for me.
+Travel also means changes in routine for me.
 Not big changes but enough to make me appreciate getting back to those routines.
 Less reading, less writing too – this time – but I have been making notes & picking up books to fill in the context for my next novel (Coal Dusters).
 I’ve had a few chats about it with people I’ve met on my search for info & the reaction is positive.
-The time era – mid 1920’s – is one that hasn’t been look at too closely and certainly not in fiction.
+The time era in Cape Breton – mid 1920’s – is one that hasn’t been look at too closely and certainly not in fiction.

 here’s an old piece about growing up in Cape Breton –